 “Troot in the Shed” aims at making pupils aware of the Brown Trout and Sea-Trout life cycles through presentations and hands-on activities – the highlight of the initiative being hatching trout ova (provided by the local fishing association) on the school ground and monitoring the experiment on a daily basis to record the various stages from egg to alevin and fingerling.
-For the new session, starting in a few days, “Troot in the Shed 2018” is set to run at Sanday Junior High and Jamie, who actively takes part in the Angling For Youth and Development course, will be in charge of the project.
+For its 9th edition, starting in a few days, “Troot in the Shed 2019” is set to run at Stronsay Junior High and Jamie, who actively takes part in the Angling For Youth and Development course, will be in charge of the project.

 Please, feel free to leave a comment or ask a question (first, open the post by clicking on the title and then type your comment in the “Leave a reply” box).

 Thanks for your visit.